Part 1 of our 2 part series on keeping your cryptocurrencies safe.

 4. Use of 2-Factor Authentication (2FA)

-The good news is that most cryptocurrency trading platforms or wallet service providers will require users to use two-factor authentication, such as Google Authenticator or a hardware token like YubiKey; but the downside is that there will always be users who dislike the hassle of using these tools.
+The good news is that most cryptocurrency trading platforms or wallet service providers will require users to use two-factor authentication, such as Google Authenticator; but the downside is that there will always be users who dislike the hassle of using these tools.

-Taking the time to understand the principles of the 2FA security mechanism will allow us to understand that the correct usage of a 2FA.
+Taking the time to understand the principles of the 2FA security mechanism will allow us to understand the correct usage of a 2FA.
 2FA is an additional layer of security used to ensure that only legitimate owners can access their accounts.
-This “extra” layer means that in addition to some things you know (password, PIN, etc.), security verification will also verify the second layer (two-Factor).
-This two-factor can be something you own such as the Google Authenticator app installed on a mobile phone that you carry, a one-time password sent to your mobile phone via SMS or hardware tokens such as YubiKey.
+This “extra” layer means that in addition to some things you know (password, PIN, etc.), security verification will also verify the second layer (two-factor).
+This two-factor can be something you own such as the Google Authenticator app installed on a mobile phone that you carry, a one-time password sent to your mobile phone via SMS or hardware tokens.
 These features are used on top of your existing mobile security features (such as fingerprints, iris and/or facial scanners, etc.).

 When we install Google Authenticator directly on the computer, every time we copy the verification code instead of using the smartphone app, we give up an extra layer of protection.
 It is very likely that once a hacker (remote) or a person who has physical access to your computer and gains access, your existing layers of protection will be penetrated.